 - A mechanism for getting to the end – for instance, narrowing down to three choices after scoring, then testing out the final two before making a choice

-If you've made it this far and are still unsure about what accounting software is right for your business, I would recommend checking out this article for The Best 7 Accounting Software for Small Businesses in 2021 from our friends at QuickSprout.
+If you've made it this far and are still unsure about what accounting software is right for your business, here are some of our top accounting software suggestions:

 Choosing accounting software for your business can be an exciting time.
 It could signal that you’re ready to move to the next level and employ sophisticated software for the first time.
 At the very least, it can mean getting away from a software solution that isn’t working the way it should be, which will help your team do a better job.